hazio/meteor-facebook-login-tests/README.md

 # meteor-facebook-login-tests
-Testing Meteor FB login with a most popular range of browsers in mobile devices, tablets and desktops
+Testing Meteor FB login with a most popular range of browsers, mobile devices, tablets and desktops